hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Leaderboard/ActionScript Leaderboards.md

 ```

 Create the function which deals with the *message*.
 The parameters of the function would take a variable of type '*NewHighScoreMessage*'.
-This function allows you to simplify the structure of the *message* and access a number of useful data.
+This function allows you to simplify the structure of the *message* and access some useful data.

 In this tutorial, we retrieve the Leaderboard's name to show the highscore *message* as an alert.